Governance

 In accordance with the spirit of the UN Global Compact, Sysmex undertakes thorough efforts to prevent bribery, in line with Principle 10, which states: “Businesses should work against corruption in all its forms, including extortion and bribery.”

 For risk assessments conducted periodically by the Internal Control Committee, compliance violations, including acts of corruption, are recognized as risks, and we are working to reduce them.
-Additionally, the “Corruption and Bribery” Chapter of the Global Compliance Code clearly prohibits acts of corruption, and the global anti-bribery regulations applicable to all Group companies cover topics such as banned activities, due diligence, the provision of education, and management systems.
+Per the Corruption and Bribery section of the Global Compliance Code, giving or offering bribes or providing inappropriate entertainment or gifts to public officials, customers, or business partners, or any other practices that may appear to be corrupt, and accepting entertainment, gifts or other things from business partners that go beyond moderation are clearly prohibited.
+Additionally, the Global Anti-Bribery Regulations applicable to all Group companies cover topics such as specific banned activities (including bribes, facilitation payments, inappropriate entertainment, gifts, benefits, or donations), due diligence for mergers and acquisitions, the provision of education, and management systems.
 In these ways, we promote initiatives for Group-wide compliance.

 In Japan, Sysmex Corporation, a member of the Japan Association of Clinical Reagents Industries, concurs with the philosophy outlined in the association’s “Guidelines on Transparency of Relationships between Corporate Activities and Medical Institutions” and discloses information regarding funding to medical institutions.